-If you know of infringements of freedom of artistic expression, culture workers’ human rights or the like and would like to bring these to the attention of the working group, please get in touch.
+If you know of infringements of freedom of artistic expression, culture workers’ human rights or the like and would like to bring these to the attention of the working group, please get in touch with ARJ.

-The EMC is an active member of the Arts Rights Justice Working Group (ARJ), coordinated by Culture Action Europe (CAE).
+The EMC was until end of 2018 an active member of the Arts Rights Justice Working Group (ARJ), coordinated by Culture Action Europe (CAE).

 ARJ is an independent cross-sector working group (arts and human rights) set up in 2012 in the framework of the civil society dialogue platform Access to Culture.
 It advocates for artistic freedom, human rights and social justice within the specific field of the arts sector.
 ARJ’s original mandate was to make policy recommendations to the European Commission and the EU’s Member States, and to highlight new trends pertinent to their policy making.
 Now the focus is on strengthening the capacity of the arts sector to know and defend their rights and the rights of individual artists, within the scope of international and EU-level treaties, EU accords with Third Countries and EU and Member States’ development activities.

 In short, ARJ aims to encourage greater understanding in public spheres of the interaction between culture and human rights in upholding democratic principles.
-We wish to improve compliance with human rights provisions relating to culture and freedom to speech.
+The group wishes to improve compliance with human rights provisions relating to culture and freedom to speech.

 ARJ is concerned that:

 – participation in the arts, and freedom of artistic expression is an individual human right and a collective cultural right which, despite international treaties, is frequently denied or repressed, in the EU or in countries with which the EU has special relations